ascopes/protobuf-maven-plugin/README.md

 # protobuf-maven-plugin

-A scratch-built simple and modern Maven plugin to generate source code from protobuf definitions.
-Supports x86, aarch64, s390x, and ppc64 platforms out of the box.
+A scratch-built and modern Maven plugin for seamless protoc integration, with support for GRPC and custom plugins.

 ```xml